Iris-TheRainbow/road-runner/road-runner-docs/site/content/raw-docs/v1-0/guides/centerstage-auto.md

 ---
-title: Building a CENTERSTAGE Autonomous
+title: Building an Autonomous
 ---

-# Building a CENTERSTAGE Autonomous
+# Building an Autonomous

 {{< hint info >}}
-This is a community guide written by FTC Team 6051.
+This is a community guide originally written by FTC Team 6051 and updated by FTC Team 27971.
 Thanks for contributing to the docs!
 {{< /hint >}}

 After tuning, you will be ready to build your first auto routine with Roadrunner